-In his capacity as the Office’s Deputy Director, he advised the Commissioner, the Center Director, the Director of the Office of Compliance and Biologics Quality, as well as various offices within CBER and CDER on a variety of compliance issues involving biologics, drugs and medical devices.
+In his capacity as the Office’s Deputy Director, he advised the Commissioner, the Center Director, the Director of the Office of Compliance and Biologics Quality, as well as various offices within CBER and CDER on a variety of compliance and Chemistry, Manufacturing and Control (CMC) issues involving biologics and drugs.
 Mr. Schwartz also represented the Agency and the Center in various outside activities, including with other federal agencies and governments.

 Mr. Schwartz’s day-to-day activities included the review of draft 483s, warning letters, untitled letters and NOIRs, among others, for issuance, and determinations as to whether a regulatory letter, enforcement action or other action would be warranted.
 Mr. Schwartz also reviewed BPDRs and potential recall situations.
 He handled complaints and adverse events, and cleared all significant advertising and promotional labeling matters for the office.
-He participated in dozens of regulatory meetings with industry, and reviewed draft guidance documents and regulations for Office clearance.
+He participated in dozens of regulatory meetings with industry, and reviewed draft guidance documents and regulations for Office clearance, and he worked on numerous CMC issues on behalf of the Office.

 Prior to his tenure at CBER, Mr. Schwartz was Associate Chief Counsel for Drugs and Biologics (2008-2012), Associate Chief Counsel for Biologics (2005-2008) and Associate Chief Counsel for Foods (2003-2005).
 As Associate Chief Counsel for Drugs and Biologics he advised the FDA Commissioner, the Chief Counsel, CDER and CBER officials on a variety of constitutional, statutory, and regulatory issues involving drugs, biologics and medical devices.
 Mr. Schwartz was co-team leader for the Biologics team from 2007-2013, and co-team leader for the Biosimilars team from 2010-2013.
 He was also on the Biosimilars Implementation Committee from 2010-2013.